 I remember when I first became a nurse and we would have monthly staff meetings to discuss various topics and issues that hospital administration had pushed down to us.
 I often grew frustrated with these meetings because the same topic kept coming up: HCAHPS scores.
 At which point the majority of the nursing staff would grumble and groan and complain about a standard that was unattainable due to ever-increasing workloads and complexities in the care they provided.
 Hospital administrators were … [Read more...] about Should Nurses Care about HCAHPS Scores?

+The 3M Littmann Classic II S.E.
+Stethoscope is a powerful and durable stethoscope for nurses.
+Read a review of this stethoscope from a nurse that tested it out.
 Some time ago I wrote a highly popular post about the best stethoscopes for nurses.
-Everyday it rises in popularity and is currently the most frequently visit post on my blog getting hundreds of visitors each day.
-So I felt obliged to dig further into some of the stethoscopes featured and give a little more information about each one.
-Let’s start with the 3M Littmann Classic II S.E.
-Stethoscope.
-The 3M™ Littmann® Classic II S.E.
-Stethoscope is sensitive and comes equipped with a dual-sided, … [Read more...] about Best Stethoscope for Nurses: 3M Littmann Classic II S.E.
+Every day it rises in popularity and is currently the most frequently visited posts on my blog getting hundreds of visitors each day.
+So I felt obliged to dig further into some of the stethoscopes featured and give a little … [Read more...] about Best Stethoscope for Nurses: 3M Littmann Classic II S.E.
 Stethoscope

 Healthcare Facilities and nursing administrators are constantly struggling to meet the needs of patients and conform to ever-changing regulatory demands.
 Often times issues with patient care are dealt with on a case-by-case basis rather than addressing the underlying problem: the need for continued training in evidenced-base nursing care.
 In order to ensure that evidenced-based nursing care is consistently practiced, the training and focus on these standards must start on day one of the hiring … [Read more...] about Focusing on Quality Evidenced-Based Nursing Practice during Hiring, Onboarding, and Throughout Employment